dCache/dcache-book2/config-SRM.md

 ### pinmanager.db.host

-`pinmanager.db.host` tells CELL-PINMNGR which database host to connect to.
+`pinmanager.db.host` tells PinManager which database host to connect to.

 Default value is `localhost`.